ritasabri/rita-cyber-ed/cloud-lab/Read.md

 ## Pedagogical design

 This lab uses **scaffolded discovery learning**.
-For each service, students get a neutral description and one focused "think before you flag" question — but never the answer or the specific setting to look for.
-The judgment happens in the inspecting.
-The **public-by-design trap** teaches the cost of false positives and the analyst skill of knowing when *not* to flag.
-The handout closes with a Think–Pair–Share, a Claim–Evidence–Reasoning exit ticket, and a self-reflection scale.
+For each service, students get a neutral description and one focused "think before you flag" question that you can modify as you please.
+The **public-by-design trap** teaches the cost of false positives and the analyst's skill of knowing when *not* to flag.
+The handout closes with a Think–Pair–Share, a Claim–Evidence–Reasoning exit ticket, and a self-reflection scale following the DCPS pushes for metacognitive questions and reasoning.

 ---

-## Fork it for your classroom
+## Fork it for your classroom!

-MIT licensed — fork it freely.
-Common customizations:

-- **Change the scenario** — swap "FirstTrust Bank" for a hospital, school, or retailer in the `SERVICES` array in `index.html`
-- **Add or remove services** to fit your time block
-- **Add your school branding** to the header
-- **Translate** the student handout (LaTeX source is included)

-If you make improvements, please open a pull request — this is a living resource.
+If you make improvements, please open a pull request.

 ---